7 Apr 2021 • BLOG - News

 Altogether, these campaigns touch on some of the really important best practices you need to consider when putting together your emails campaigns, and especially your Mother’s Day campaigns.

 - Personalization: With your email platform, there is so much you can do to personalize content and segment audiences to increase engagement on your emails.
-Your Mom’s favourite Mother’s Day gift is a one-of-kind homemade card, why would your audience be any different.
+Your Mom’s favorite Mother’s Day gift is a one-of-kind homemade card, so why would your audience be any different?

-Happy (early) Mother’s Day to all the mothers!
+Happy Mother’s Day to all the mothers, and those who love them!

 This is an updated version of the post “Best Mother’s Day Email Campaigns” published on the Mailjet blog on April 11th, 2019 by Miles DePaul.